-We post our pictures wearing the latest fashion trend, owning the latest gadget, dining at the city’s fanciest restaurant.
+We post our pictures wearing the latest fashion trend, owning the latest gadget, and dining at the city’s fanciest restaurant.
 Look beneath those highs, and you find those posts only showcase our vanity and gluttony in one form or another.

 But you can make better use of your time.
 It is easy.
 You only have to redirect your focus and glue it to your life goals.
 The resulting motivation kicks you into useful motion.

 You could read a book (a proper book), meditate for 20 minutes, or call someone you haven’t spoken to in a long time.
 You might clean your desk or room, help someone out, or watch the sky and birds.

 The most effective way to save time is to plan ahead of time.
 A pre-made plan lets you have a handy list of productivity activities.